innovationcore/FlightTracker-Publication-Validator/README.md

 # FlightTracker-Publication-Validator

-1. Rename the folder to include a version number (for example: _v0.0.0) if it does not already have a version or it will not be recognized by REDCap.
+1. Rename the folder to include a version number (for example: _v1.0.0) if it does not already have a version or it will not be recognized by REDCap.

 # Configuration
+This external module expects that you have created a form which you wish to store a user's validation responses in.
+It requires some specific formatting to work.
+The survey should have paragraph fields with ID's containing "supported_pubs_<year>".
+This is used so that the program knows what fields need to be restyled, and also which flight tracker entries should be displayed.
+An instrument zip of the form used in my development is available in this repo.

 In the settings for the module there are the following requried fields:

 1. Validation Form: this tells the app which survey will be reformatted for the end-user.
 If you don't know the form's name you can check this by going into the `Record Status Dashboard` and selecting one of the records.
 The page parameter in the URL is the name for the form.